dortania/OpenCore-Post-Install/universal/pm.md

   * This means Sandy, Ivy Bridge and AMD CPUs are not supported
 * [CPUFriend](https://github.com/acidanthera/CPUFriend/releases)
 * [Fewt's fork of CPUFriendFriend](https://github.com/fewtarius/CPUFriendFriend)
-  * This fork has some additional features that can help both simplify the process and give use some better control
+  * This fork has some additional features that can help both simplify the process and give us some better control

 ### LFM: Low Frequency Mode